Director (Board Member)

 The big picture

 In recent decades the organization declined from its former glory as a ubiquitous volunteer organization.
-Over the last five years, with the hiring of a new Executive Director and replenishment of a working board, we’ve laid the foundation for the start of a new chapter.
+Over the last seven years, with the hiring of a new Executive Director and replenishment of a working board, we’ve laid the foundation for the start of a new chapter.
 Our mission is as critical now as ever, and we are strategizing new service and revenue models to modernize our operations and exponentially increase our impact.
 The shift will move us from a decentralized ad-hoc volunteer model to a sustainable, coordinated, supply chain of goods and services.

 Ready for the future